Dudemanguy/forum-bots/README.md

 # forum-bots
-Just a couple of bots that scrape [Japanese Metal Forum](https://japanesemetalforum.com/index.php) and (WIP) [Forces of Steel](https://forcesofsteel.net/forums/) for new posts and send messages in their respective IRC channels (#jpmetal and #forcesofsteel on Rizon).
+Just a bot that scrapes [Japanese Metal Forum](https://japanesemetalforum.com/index.php) for new posts and send messages in their respective IRC channels (#jpmetal on Rizon) as well as some other fun features.

 ## Dependencies
 * python 3
 * Beautiful Soup
 * mechanize
+* requests

 ## License
 GPLv3